 What is Blood Alcohol Content?

-Blood alcohol content, or blood alcohol concentration, is commonly referred to as BAC.
-It is a term that is used when determining whether a person has had too much to drink.
+People commonly refer to blood alcohol content, or blood alcohol concentration, as BAC.
+It is a term people use when determining whether a person has too much alcohol in their system.
 It is in reference to the amount, or percentage, of alcohol that is in a person’s blood.
-It is determined by a number of factors that includes the person’s gender, body weight, the number of drinks (of a standard variety) and the time it took for the drinks to be consumed.
+BAC is determined by a number of factors that includes the person’s gender, body weight, the number of drinks (of a standard variety) and the time it took for the drinks to be consumed.
 When a person’s BAC is high, so, too, is their level of impairment.

 What is a Field Sobriety Test?

 A field sobriety test is actually more than a single test.
-It is a series of tests that are performed at the time that a person is pulled over under the suspicion of driving while drunk.
-In most cases, the driver is not under arrest at the time that the tests are conducted.
+It is a series of tests that police perform at the time of a traffic stop when a person is under the suspicion of driving while drunk.
+In most cases, the driver is not under arrest at the time that law enforcement conducts these tests.
 These tests help to determine to what degree the driver is impaired and whether the individual should be arrested.
 The tests require the driver to mentally and physically multi-task.
-Standardized field sobriety testing include a horizontal gaze nystagmus test, a walk-and-turn test, and a one-leg standing test.
+Standardized field sobriety testing includes a horizontal gaze nystagmus test, a walk-and-turn test, and a one-leg standing test.